 Most people don't expect to be the victim of a serious dog bite that calls for them to engage the services of a personal injury lawyer.
 Unfortunately, the behavior of some dogs can unexpectedly result in a serious dog bite injury.
 These injuries can require substantial medical care and sometimes necessitate reconstructive surgery.
 If you or someone you care about has been injured by a dog bite call Attorney William A. Stavros, as soon as you are able, to set up a free consultation.

-The Law Offices of William A. Stavros, LLC has two locations to serve you.
+To discuss your dog bite or animal attack case, contact The Law Offices of William A. Stavros, LLC.
+The firm has two locations to serve you.
 The Baltimore County office is located in Towson and the Eastern Shore office is located in Queen Anne's County, on Lawyers Row in Centreville.
 Call (410) 825-3300 in the Baltimore Metropolitan Area or (410) 739-0794 on the Eastern Shore.What Should I Do If I Have the Misfortune to Be Attacked by a Dog and Wish to Pursue a Claim?

 After a dog bite injury, getting to an emergency room or urgent care facility as quickly as possible is almost always the safest course of action.
 Obtaining the identity and contact information of the dog's owner, however, will be necessary to making any legal claim for compensation of your injuries.How Should I Go About Pursuing a Dog Bite Claim and Who Will Pay for the Damages?